spantaleev/matrix-docker-ansible-deploy/docs/registering-users.md

 -----

+## Adding/Removing Administrator privileges to an existing user.

-The script `/usr/local/bin/matrix-change-user-admin-status` may be used to change a user's admin privileges:
+The script `/usr/local/bin/matrix-change-user-admin-status` may be used to change a user's admin privileges.

 * log on to your server with ssh
 * execute with the username and 0/1 (0 = non-admin | 1 = admin)